-When a carrier loses your bags on a trip, it can be more than just an inconvenience — those bags may have been carrying hundreds, or even thousands, of dollars worth of items.
+When a carrier loses your bags on a trip, it can be more than just an inconvenience — those bags may have been carrying hundreds, or even thousands, of dollars worth of goods.
 Fortunately, lost luggage reimbursement is a relatively common benefit, but coverage amounts can vary.
-Typically, you could receive $500 to $3,000 for qualifying incidents.

 What is lost luggage reimbursement?